Video Doorbells and Accessibility

 2. Eufy Security 2K Wireless Doorbell:

-Known for offering free local storage, negating the need for subscription fees while providing high-quality video and wide-angle views.
+Known for offering local storage, negating the need for subscription fees while providing high-quality video and wide-angle views.

 3. Ring Battery Doorbell: